 - Creating education materials such as fact sheets, newsletter articles, and presentations/trainings to professional and lay audiences

-- Being a point of contact for crime victims by helping them fill out Medicaid application paperwork and (with other PHLP staff) advocating on their behalf to help them overcome enrollment barriers
+- Help uninsured individuals fill out Medicaid application paperwork and (with other PHLP staff) advocate on their behalf to help them overcome enrollment barriers

 - Associate’s or higher degree required; Bachelor’s degree and relevant professional work experience preferred

 - Background in community organizing strongly preferred

 - Excellent verbal and written communication skills

 - Excellent active listening skills to understand the challenges of getting tested for COVID and to recall this information in follow-up conversations

 - Possess compassion, positivity and patience and willingness to build authentic relationships with low-income people and their advocates